 “All my music I wrote for God.” ~ J. S. Bach

 I shared about our studies on my Hodgepodge site and my friend Kimberly, a pianist and life-long musician, had this to say…

 “It warms my heart when I hear children learning about classical music!
 So many of those composers had such a love for God and were certainly gifted.
 When you mention Bach, Beethoven, Mozart, Debussy, etc. to most children, they have no idea who they are.
 It’s so sad because these musicians have had such an impact on our world.
 It’s wonderful that you’re sharing this education with your children!” ~Kimberly

-- Full descriptions of individual plans at the Harmony Fine Arts site.
+- Full descriptions of individual plans can be found at the You ARE An ARTiST website.

 - Barb is a review author here at Curriculum Choice.
 You can find all of her reviews here.